Meditate, Yogic Path

 A chakra’s state is determined by:

-Do the majority of your thoughts lift you up or do they bring you down?
+Are the majority of your thoughts positive or negative?

 It’s been said that emotions are energy in motion (e-motion) and this is quite fitting.